How To Teach Future Doctors About Pain In The Midst Of The Opioid Crisis

 She helped create the four-day course at Hopkins, with the idea of giving all students a solid foundation for thinking about pain and pain management at the start of their medical education.

-Here, the students learn that pain is a physical and an emotional experience, and that doctors tend to underestimate pain.
+Here, the students learn that pain is a physical and an emotional experience and that doctors tend to underestimate pain.
 They learn how it can be affected by people's moods, cultural expectations or individual sensitivity.
-They discuss problems with the usual way of asking patients to rate their pain on a scale of 1 to 10, and learn to instead ask if and how pain limits people's daily activities.
+They discuss problems with the usual way of asking patients to rate their pain on a scale of 1 to 10, and learn to instead ask whether and how pain limits people's daily activities.

 And, of course, they talk about opioids.
 A doctor named Ryan Graddy asks the students to pull out their cellphones.
-He says they should text him a few words in response to this question: "What comes to mind when I say 'chronic opioid therapy?' "
+He says they should text him a few words in response to this question: "What comes to mind when I say 'chronic opioid therapy'?"

 Their answers start to appear on a big screen behind him.
 The first word is BAD.
 Other words pop up, including ADDICTION and DRUG ABUSE.
 The lecture hall fills with nervous laughter.

-"So, interesting, right, a lot of negative connotations that people have with chronic opioid therapy," says Graddy, who goes on to describe some of the challenges his patients face and why some have been on opioid pain medications long-term.
+"So, interesting, right, a lot of negative connotations that people have with chronic opioid therapy," says Graddy, who goes on to describe some of the challenges his patients face and why some have been on opioid pain medications long term.

 Overall, students get taught that opioids are just one tool in the toolbox — though one they will have to learn to use thoughtfully and carefully.